Rules and Procedures of the Faculty Assembly of the School of Medicine

 Article II: PURPOSE

-The purpose of the Faculty Assembly is to enable the full-time faculty to participate in the shared governance of the School of Medicine in an advisory capacity to the Dean as specified in the Faculty Manual.
-The goal of the Faculty Assembly is to strengthen the academic mission of the School of Medicine.
+The purpose of the Faculty Assembly is to enable the faculty to participate in the shared governance of the School of Medicine in an advisory capacity to the Dean as specified in the Faculty Manual.
+The goal of the Faculty Assembly is to strengthen the mission of the School of Medicine.

 Article III: MEMBERSHIP